-When the temperatures drop down below freezing and the water in your pipes freeze and enlarge, it can create anything from a tiny leak, to a full-fledge flooding of your home.
-HouseLogic.com said that water damage from burst pipes is one of the most common homeowners insurance claims, with the typical claim costing around $5000.
+When the freezing temperatures arrive and the water in your pipes freeze and enlarge, it can create anything from a small leak, to a complete flooding of your home.
+HouseLogic.com said that water damage from ruptured pipes is one of the most common homeowners insurance claims, with the typical claim costing about $5000.

 So what can you do if you think your pipes could be frozen?
 Neal Harris Service Experts is here to with some tips.